Daily Intelligencer Politics Chat: Fiasco in Finland

 Eric: Well, here’s my question: How possible is it that they’re still colluding in some tacit way?
 Like the actual stakes here are primarily (in my view) about whether Russia will be deterred from intervening in future elections on the Trumpist right’s behalf.
 Is there too much independence — and too little Trumpism — within America’s intelligence agencies to allow Trump to abet a second, more severe attack on the integrity of our elections.
 I guess that’s not any more answerable now than it was this morning.
 But I feel like that’s what matters most.

-Ezekiel: I mean — if future collusion was the goal you’d think that Trump would do the opposite of what he did today.
+Ezekiel: I mean, if future collusion was the goal, you’d think that Trump would do the opposite of what he did today.
 It’s not like Trump needs to “signal” anything to Putin; they had a private meeting!

 Eric: Right.

-Jon: I think we learned Trump is less interested in, or capable of, obscuring his ties to Russia and Putin than most of us thought.
+Jon: I think we learned that Trump is less interested in, or capable of, obscuring his ties to Russia and Putin than most of us thought.
 What kinds of transactions can be accomplished only by a private meeting?
 You need advisers to do diplomacy.

 Ed: I’d prefer to let this marinate a while before taking away any big lessons.
 But my initial takeaway is that there are things — whether it’s ego or principle or monomania about Mueller — that matter to Trump more than looking “strong.”